Tiziano Ferro: Second studio album, 111

 In November 2003, Ferro released his second studio album, 111, recorded both in Italian and Spanish, produced by Alberto Salerno, Mara Maionchi and Michele Canova.
 The album was preceded by the release of "Xverso" / "Perverso", and also spawned the singles "Sere nere" / "Tardes negras", "Non me lo so spiegare" / "No me lo puedo explicar" and "Ti voglio bene" / "Desde mañana no lo sé".
 111 has sold more than 1,000,000 copies worldwide, topping the Mexican Albums Chart and being certified four times platinum in Italy for domestic sales exceeding 450,000 copies.
 Following the success of the album Ferro won Best Italian Artist at the 2004 MTV Europe Music Awards in Rome.

-In July 2004, Ferro also released in Europe his first English-language single, "Universal Prayer", a duet with British R&B singer Jamelia recorded to promote the 2004 Olympic Games in Athens, Greece.
+In July 2004, Ferro also released in Europe his first English language single, "Universal Prayer", a duet with British R&B singer Jamelia recorded to promote the 2004 Olympic Games in Athens, Greece.

 Ferro lived in Mexico during these years, first in Cuernavaca and later in Puebla.
-He studied Spanish there at a university, eventually graduating in August 2005, before relocating to Manchester.
+He studied Spanish there at a university, eventually graduating in August 2005, before moving to Manchester.